 In 2016, the Group sold its subsidiary, Chengjia Hotel Management Co., Ltd. to Chengjia (Shanghai) Apartment Management Co., Limited ("Cjia"), the Group's equity investee.
 As a result, the Group recognized a gain of RMB50 in other income in 2016.
 As of December 31, 2016, the Group had approximately 23% equity interest of Cjia and a sixty-month convertible note with original value of RMB52.
 In 2017, the Group invested in Cjia for convertible notes totaled RMB200.
 With the injection from an unrelated investor to Cjia, the Group recognized gain on deemed disposal of RMB40 in other income in 2017.
 As of December 31, 2017, the Group had approximately 17% equity interest and three convertible notes with original value totaled RMB252 of Cjia.
 The Group accounted for the equity investment in Cjia under equity-method as the Group has the ability to exert significant influence.
-The convertible notes available-for-sale debt securities.
-In 2018, Cjia completed its restructuring, and accordingly the Company's equity interest of 17% in Cjia was transformed to be the Group's equity interest of 17% in China Cjia Group Limited ("Cjia Group").
+The convertible notes are recorded as available-for-sale debt securities.
+In 2018, Cjia completed its restructuring, and accordingly the Company's equity interest of 17% in Cjia Group Limited ("Cjia Group").
 In addition, the Group made further investment in preferred shares of Cjia Group of US\$45 million in 2018.
 Meanwhile, the convertible notes of Cjia could be replaced by converted notes of Cjia Group in the next four years.
 The Group recognized investment loss of RMB25, RMB33 and RMB38 in income (loss) from equity method investments in 2016, 2017 and 2018, respectively.
 Loss from equity method investments reduced the cost of equity-method investment to zero and further adjusted the carrying amount of convertible notes and preferred shares.